 It was this detail that Reddit investors from the forum WallStreetBets seized upon.
 Understanding that a rush of short sales meant that those hedge funds would need to buy back GameStop stock, Redditors decided to crush their profits – and book huge gains themselves – by pumping up the value of this stock.
 Fueled by zero-commission apps that turn investing into a cross between Tinder and Angry Birds, these investors bought enough stock and options in GameStop to drive the company’s share price from $19 in January 2021 to nearly $500 the same month at its height.
 But by mid-February, it was trading for less than $50 per share.

 As with all pump and dump schemes, the GameStop frenzy has led to mixed results.
 A few Redditors, particularly those driving the frenzy, have made a fortune.
 They led the charge and cashed out at its heights.
 Most will lose their money.
 The people who bought in during GameStop’s rise are now left holding worthless options or stocks whose prices have fallen.

 Just as importantly, for many investors this has been a teaching moment in how investors make money by manipulating the rules of the stock market.
-While the hedge funds that shorted GameStop did so because they believed the underlying company has a weak, unsustainable business model, the Reddit investors looked at how a short sale works.
-They didn’t invest in GameStop.
-They invested in the mechanics of investing itself.
+The hedge funds that shorted GameStop did so because they believed the underlying company has a weak business model.
+And several of them paid a colossal price for that calculation: For example, White Square Capital, which reportedly suffered double-digit percentage losses shorting GameStop, announced in mid-2021 it was closing its doors, according to published reports.
+Meanwhile, the Reddit investors looked at how a short sale works.
+They didn’t invest in GameStop; they invested in the mechanics of investing itself.